Wisbech: Twentieth century

 In 1949 the borough celebrated the 400th anniversary of receiving its charter.
 The Pageant in Sibalds Holme Park, Barton Road featured over 600 performers.

 The first Wisbech Rose Fair was held in 1963 when local rose growers sold rose buds in the parish church in aid of its restoration.

+The following year the borough twinned with Arles and set up a Wisbech-Arles twinning club.

 The first purpose-built council-run Caravan Site that accommodates travellers in the UK was built in 1975.

 On 21 September 1979, two Harrier jump jets on a training exercise collided over Wisbech; one landed in a field and the other in a residential area.
 Two houses and a bungalow were demolished on Ramnoth Road, causing the death of Bob Bowers, his two-year-old son Jonathan Bowers, and former town mayor Bill Trumpess.

 The 5-mile (8 km), £6 million A47 Wisbech/West Walton bypass opened in spring 1982.
-The Horsefair shopping centre opened by Noel Edmunds in 1988 is on part of Hill street and the site of the old Horse Fair.
+The Horsefair shopping centre opened by Noel Edmunds in 1988 is on part of Hill Street and the site of the old Horse Fair.

-In 1990 further county boundary changes brought a small area of Walsoken, Norfolk into Wisbech.

 Contemporary

 In 2009 Oxford Archaeology East (OAE) organised a dig at Wisbech Castle to search for remains of the Bishop's Palace.
 Large numbers of local volunteers took part and hundreds of children visited the dig site.
-Later in the year a group of volunteers formed Fenland Archaeological Society (FenArch).
+Later in the year a group of volunteers formed Fenland Archaeological Society (FenArch)www.fenarch.org.uk.
 The Society has carried out a number of digs including the Manea Colony dig organised by Cambridge Archaeology Unit (CAU).